asukaqaq-s/SimpleDB/README.md

 - DeadLock: Currently, I haven't dealt with how to resolve a deadlock problem.I will update it to WOUND-WAIT or WAIT-DIE.

+- TablePage:

-- TablePage: we should support variable length tuple.Currently, we just implement slotted page on fixed-length tuple.
+    - we should support variable length tuple.Currently, we just implement slotted page on fixed-length tuple.
+    - of course, i think support char、varchar、blob type is necessary.

+- StatManager:

+    - Can we make a background transaction or a transaction which ioslation level is "READ UNCOMMITED ?"
+    - Can we maintain more informations which help planner working

 ## reference